![]() |

 tool for making `live' web pages via CGI.
 Perl has been described,

-in a parody of a famous remark about lex(1)
+in a parody of a famous remark about lex(1), as the

 "Swiss-Army chainsaw" of Unix programming.
 Though Perl is very